rogerburton/curiosity/README.md

 Such scripts, together with their expected output, are used as a high-level [testing mechanism](https://smartcoop.sh/documentation/tests).

-# Nix Cache
+# Nix binary cache

-You can re-use the curiosity binaries built by the CI through a custom Nix binary cache.
+You can re-use the Curiosity binaries built by the CI through a custom Nix binary cache.

 On a NixOS system add the following snippet to your system configuration: